mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Improvisational Mysteries.md

 large, but what about those that connect and give meaning to the whole?
 Those that really help you reveal the big picture?

-In the case of improvisational mysteries, then, the solution is simple: you give all the relevant information to the PCs at all times, no matter the result of the dice.
+In the case of improvizational mysteries, then, the solution is simple: you give all the relevant information to the PCs at all times, no matter the result of the dice.
 You don't withhold information from them because, in fact, you don't have any extra information; you're